ray-project/ray/doc/source/train/train.rst

 **Batteries included**: Train is part of :ref:`Ray AIR <air>` and seamlessly operates in the Ray ecosystem.

-* Use :ref:`Ray Datasets <datasets>` with Train to load and process datasets both small and large.
+* Use :ref:`Ray Data <data>` with Train to load and process datasets both small and large.
 * Use :ref:`Ray Tune <tune-main>` with Train to sweep parameter grids and leverage cutting edge hyperparameter search algorithms.
 * Leverage the :ref:`Ray cluster launcher <cluster-index>` to launch autoscaling or spot instance clusters on any cloud.